railsrumble/railsrumble.github.com/rules.markdown

 All Federal, State and local taxes related to any prize are the responsibility of the individual winners.

-The Winners of each prize above will be notified on October 27th, 2014.
+The Winners of each prize above will be notified on November 16th, 2015.
 Each team will be contacted via their Rails Rumble account within one week of announcing the winners, concerning each award and the information required for retrieving the awards from the sponsors.
-All awards will be made available to the winners within three (3) months of October 27th, 2014 (subject to prize and sponsor restrictions).
+All awards will be made available to the winners within three (3) months of November 16th, 2015 (subject to prize and sponsor restrictions).

 ### Current Sponsors